aabadie/riot-course-exercises/riot-networking/shell-udp-native/README.md

   Success: sent 11 byte(s) to [fe80::44bc:5fff:fe34:78a5]:8888
   ```
   You should see the message printed in the console running netcat on Linux!

+**_TIP:_** You can use Tshark to monitor UDP packets sent on the
+different `tap` interfaces while using the `udp` command.
+For example, to
+monitor udp packet on port 8888 on interface `tap0`, use:

+  $ sudo tshark -i tap0 -f "udp port 8888"